-- FDA’s clearance of D2P marks 3D Systems’ entry into the Point of Care (POC) market, addresses growing demand for in-house manufacturing
+- FDA’s clearance of D2P marks Surgical Science’ entry into the Point of Care (POC) market, addresses growing demand for in-house manufacturing

 - Embeds unique volumetric virtual reality (VR) solution enabling instantaneous views of patient scans for enhanced visualization and communication